humdrum-tools/humdrum-documentation/guide/ch03/index.md

 Having established which titles are duplicates, a logical next step might be to identify the specific files involved.
 We can use **grep** again to search for a specific title.
-Without the **-h** option, the output will identify the appropriate filenames.
+Without the <span class="option">h</span> option, the output will identify the appropriate filenames.
 For example:

 ```bash